FAC8/fac9-gitbook/General/tips_for_mentors.md

 ###Before the course we suggest you...

 * Run through some of the material with someone who hasn’t coded before - This is deployed to Read the docs for easy viewing
 * Get more practise!
-We recommend mentoring at CodeBar.
+We recommend mentoring at [codebar](https://codebar.io/member/new).
 Many of the attendees there are new to programming so it is good preparation for the course.

 ##### #thanxNathalia for sending us these tips!